Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Philadelphia has one win against the spread in four games this year.

-- This year, the Eagles have just one against the spread win in three games as an underdog of 3.5 points or more.
+- The Eagles have covered the spread once this season when underdogs by 3 points or more (in four chances).

-- Philadelphia's games this season have gone over the total in two out of four opportunities (50%).
+- Philadelphia's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Philadelphia is 1-2 against the spread and 1-2 overall when the team records more than 16.5 points.
+- Philadelphia is 1-2 against the spread and 1-2 overall in games when it puts up more than 16.5 points.

-- In games that Philadelphia totals over 251.5 yards, the team is 1-3 against the spread and 1-3 overall.
+- In games that Philadelphia picks up more than 251.5 yards, the team is 1-3 against the spread and 1-3 overall.

-- This season the Eagles have two turnovers, one fewer than the Panthers have takeaways (3).

 Home and road insights